 Two-time Pro Bowl quarterback Carson Palmer was average and, at times, shaky.

 Yet the Bengals still became the new kings of the AFC North with an 18-12 upset win over the Pittsburgh Stealers.

 Chalk it up to Cincinnati's dominant yet underrated defense, which carried the Bengals for all four quarters against the defending Super Bowl champions.

 For one of the first times at Heinz Field, the best defense on the grass Sunday wasn't wearing black and gold.
 Cincinnati's unit in orange and black was all over the field harassing Stealers quarterback Ben Roethlisberger, who was sacked four times, had an interception and often saw his receivers covered well downfield.

 "They're playing like the best defense in the league," said Palmer, who had only 178 passing yards.
 "They believe that, and they're also producing numbers like that too."

 Just as the rest of league has come to the realization that the first-place Bengals (7-2) are for real, the same has to be said of their defense.

 This is not a one-dimensional team.
 Cincinnati is strong in many areas, and Sunday that included solid kicking from Shayne Graham (four field goals) and a 96-yard kickoff return from Bernard Scott.

 Pittsburgh, which had a five-game winning streak ended, had only 226 yards of total offense.
-The Steelers (6-3) were stopped on 12 of 15 third-down conversions and were held without a touchdown in four trips to the red zone.
+The Stealers (6-3) were stopped on 12 of 15 third-down conversions and were held without a touchdown in four trips to the red zone.